gauthierthurin/SphericalQuantiles/README.md

 # IntegratedQuantiles
-Codes used for the figures of the paper **Monge-Kantorovich quantiles for spherical data**, currently available on
+Codes used for the figures of the paper **REGULARIZED ESTIMATION OF MONGE-KANTOROVICH QUANTILES FOR SPHERICAL DATA**, currently available on

 https://arxiv.org/pdf/2407.02085